-To do this, we collaborate.
-We have formed partnerships with social service agencies and nfp groups across South Australia.
-We don’t replicate the work of these important agencies, we work closely with them to add a meaningful layer of tailored support and kindness for those who are in their program.
+To achieve our goal, we collaborate.
+We have formed partnerships with social service agencies and non-profit organisations across South Australia.
+We do not replicate the work of these important agencies - instead, we work closely with them to add a meaningful layer of tailored support and kindness for those who are in their program.

 We regularly ask two important questions; firstly, what is it that these women and their children most need?
 Sometimes these items are essential items like warm clothes, pyjamas or new underwear.
 Secondly, what is it that they would most like that will bring them some light and joy?
-Sometimes, it's gestures of kindness and generosity including hand creams, colouring in parcels or books.
+Sometimes, it's gestures of kindness and generosity including lipstick, nail polish, hand creams, colouring in parcels or books.

 Donating to MumKIND is a direct and meaningful way to help a young girl, an older women, a mother and her child.

 The easiest way to donate is right here via our website.
 Alternatively, you can make a payment by electronic funds transfer.

 You will receive a tax-deductible receipt for any donations over $2.Read more...

 We want to make it as easy as possible for you to contribute, so we have a wide network of drop off points across South Australia.View all locations

 In November 2020 the MumKIND Education Fund was established for the benefit of all Catherine House clients.
 This important commitment is designed to fund - or partially fund the cost of items or opportunities of an educational or self-development nature which may include the purchase of textbooks, tools or other equipment to assist in the completion of a degree or short course.Read more